 Entry fees are $175 per category for non-members or $100 per category for ONA members.
-Entry fees for students and sole practitioners are $125 per category for non-members or $50 per category for ONA members.
-If you’d like to become an ONA member, join here.
+Entry fees for students are $50 per category for non-members or $15 per category for ONA members.
+If you’d like to become an ONA member, join today.

 Judges are a group of distinguished online journalists from around the world.
 Winners are determined by two rounds of judging.
 Judges assigned to each category will narrow down the entries to a group of finalists.
 These judges will then meet in person to select the winners.

-Judges may move an entry from one category to another.
+Judges may move an entry from one category and/or size designation to another.
 In these cases, the judges will make a determination on where the entry fits best.